kasra-co/quiz-plugin-v1/readme.md

 --------------------------|--------
 int (primary key, unique) | varchar(32) (unique)

-See the service for the quiz schema.
+See the [quiz service](https://bitbucket.org/menapost/quiz-service) for the quiz schema.

 ## API